duesee/imap-codec/README.md

 The type system is used to enforce correctness and make the library misuse resistant.
 It should not be possible to construct messages, which would violate the IMAP specification.

-Fuzzing (via [cargo fuzz](https://github.com/rust-fuzz/cargo-fuzz)) and (soon) property-based tests are used to uncover parsing and serialization bugs.
+Fuzzing (via [cargo fuzz](https://github.com/rust-fuzz/cargo-fuzz)) and property-based tests are used to uncover parsing and serialization bugs.
 For example, the library is fuzz-tested never to produce a message it can not parse itself.
 Additionally, many real-world IMAP traces (including all examples and the sample trace from the IMAP RFC) are decoded and encoded correctly.

 Every parser works in streaming mode, i.e., all parsers will return `Incomplete` when there is not enough data to make a final decision, and no command or response will ever be truncated.

-This is (probably) the most complete IMAP implementation in Rust available.
-Only [tokio-imap](https://github.com/djc/tokio-imap), which you should also check out, provides a comparative amount of features.
+This is the most complete IMAP implementation in Rust available.
+Only [tokio-imap](https://github.com/djc/tokio-imap) provides a comparative amount of features.
 However, it does not implement the server-side.
 (Please tell me if there is another one!)

 # Usage